offen/website/homepage/content/articles/0200-location.md

 Over the past months, we have had the opportunity to share our vision and give some insights into the work on our projects.
 Thanks again to the teams from [FrOSCon](https://programm.froscon.de/2021/events/2659.html) and [PrivacyWeek](https://fahrplan.privacyweek.at/pw21/talk/L7VGKD/) for supporting us.

-As we are always open to present Offen and the idea of fair data transfer to an interested audience, we are actively looking for suitable events around the world.
+As we are always open to present Offen Fair Web Analytics and the idea of fair data transfer to an interested audience, we are actively looking for suitable events around the world.
 Got something in mind that we should apply for?
 [Get in touch.](mailto:hioffen@posteo.de)

 #### ¿Ayuda, por favor?